Routines in the Night

 "Routines in the Night" is a song by American musical duo Twenty One Pilots, released on May 24, 2024, as the fifth track on their seventh studio album, Clancy.
-The song was written by Tyler Joseph, Paul Meany, and Jake Torrey, and produced by the former two.
+It was sent to Alternative Airplay as a promotional single in late 2024.
+The song was written by Tyler Joseph, Paul Meany and Jake Torrey.

 Background

 Initially, frontman Tyler Joseph didn't want to include "Routines in the Night" on Clancy.
 Drummer Josh Dun championed for the song's inclusion due to it being one of his favorites.

 Music

 "Routines in the Night" features frontman Tyler Joseph singing in a more laid-back, nonchalant style.
 The song contains subtle vocal mannerisms that pays homage to "The Run and Go", a track from Vessel (2013).

 Music video

 A music video for "Routines in the Night", directed by the band's creative director Mark C. Eshleman, was uploaded to YouTube on the day of Clancys release.
-As of November 2025, the video has garnered over 13 million views.